Distinguished categories and the Zilber-Pink conjecture: Zilber-Pink and extensions of algebraically closed fields

 Corollary \ref{cor:uncondzp} applies for example to the moduli space of principally polarized abelian surfaces or to the (direct) product of the Legendre family of elliptic curves (see Section \ref{sec:legendre}) with the moduli space of elliptic curves.
 It also applies to the cube of the moduli space of elliptic curves, for which the corresponding statement has been proven by Pila in Theorem 1.4 in \cite{PilaFermat}.

+After the completion of this manuscript, Pila, Shankar, and Tsimerman announced a proof of the Andr\'e-Oort conjecture in full generality in \cite{Andre_Oort_Preprint}.
+As a consequence of their work, the hypothesis on $(P,X^+)/W$ in Corollary \ref{cor:uncondzp} can be removed.

-\begin{proof} As $\delta(C) \leq 2$, any proper optimal subvariety of $C$ has defect at most $1$.
+\begin{proof} Since $X$ has dimension $3$, we have that $\delta(C) \leq 2$ and any proper optimal subvariety of $C$ has defect at most $1$.
 By Theorem \ref{thm:gaoweakfiniteness}, the category of connected mixed Shimura varieties of Kuga type is very distinguished.

 We want to apply Theorem \ref{thm:fieldofdef}(2) with $m = d = 1$, choosing the class $\mathcal{S}$ there as small as possible.
 Note that $\ZP(X',0,1)$ is trivially satisfied for every $X' \in \mathcal{S}$ while $\ZP(X',1,0)$ is the Andr\'e-Oort conjecture for curves in $X'$.
-We have $\ZP(X,m,0)$ for all non-negative integers $m$ thanks to Theorem 5.2 in \cite{Tsimerman} and Theorem 13.6 in \cite{G17}.
+We have that $\ZP(X,m,0)$ holds for all non-negative integers $m$, i.e., that the Andr\'e-Oort conjecture holds for $X$, thanks to Theorem 5.2 in \cite{Tsimerman} and Theorem 13.6 in \cite{G17}.

-Theorem 8.2 in \cite{G18} and the proof of Theorem \ref{thm:gaoweakfiniteness} show that we first have to include in $\mathcal{S}$ all triples $((Q,Y^+)/N,\ast)$, where $(Q,Y^+)$ is a Shimura subdatum of $(P,X^+)$, $N$ is a normal algebraic subgroup of $Q$ whose reductive part is semisimple, and $(Q,Y^+)/N$ denotes the quotient Shimura datum (see \cite{PinkDiss}, Proposition 2.9).
+Theorem 8.2 in \cite{G18} and the proof of Theorem \ref{thm:gaoweakfiniteness} show that we first have to include in $\mathcal{S}$ all triples $((Q,Y^+)/N,\ast)$, where $(Q,Y^+)$ is a Shimura subdatum of $(P,X^+)$, $N$ is a normal algebraic subgroup of $Q$ whose reductive part is semisimple, and $(Q,Y^+)/N$ denotes the quotient Shimura datum (see Remark \ref{rmk:quotientshimuradatum}).
 This step must then be iterated for every connected mixed Shimura datum thus obtained.

 By Lemma \ref{lem:zilberpinkfiniteembedding}, $\ZP(\ast,m,0)$ is preserved when passing to a Shimura subdatum (by Lemma \ref{lem:zilberpinkfinitecover}, the validity of $\ZP(\ast,m,d)$ is independent from the choice of congruence subgroup).
 If we have $\ZP(\ast,m,0)$ for all non-negative integers $m$, this is also preserved when passing to a quotient Shimura datum by Lemma \ref{lem:aoquotient}.
 Hence, we have $\ZP(X',1,0)$ for all $X' \in \mathcal{S}$ as desired. \end{proof}